'The Bachelor's Beverly Opens Up About Her Exit Ahead of the Third Rose Ceremony

 It's not uncommon for ladies to leave The Bachelor early.
 Whether it be personal issues, family trouble at home, or something related to health, contestants are not forbidden from exiting the competition if they have to.
 But when Beverly Ortega left The bachelor in the Feb.
 10 episode, fans were a little shook, especially since she reportedly left after one of the first group dates of the season.

 So, why did Beverly leave The Bachelor?
 Viewers didn't get to say goodbye to her, as she left the show off-camera and in between filming key parts of Grant Ellis's season.
 But some of the ladies do share on the show what happened and why Beverly made the choice on her own to leave the show early.
 Luckily, it had nothing to do with drama among the women.
+And after the episode airs, Beverly shared with fans what happened.

 Why did Beverly leave 'The Bachelor'?

 One of the women explains on The Bachelor that Beverly got sick after the basketball date with Grant and the other ladies from Week 2.
 As a result, she went home.
 Grant doesn't talk about it with the ladies or share any feelings about Beverly one way or the other.
-She did make it to Week 3, which shows there could have been something growing between Grant and Beverly at some point, but her early exit from the competition happened because she was too sick to continue on.
+She did make it to Week 3, and she was picked for a one-on-one date that sadly never happened.

 Beverly's exit could mean 'The Bachelor' skips an elimination.

 When someone goes home outside of a rose ceremony on The Bachelor or chooses to leave on their own accord, it throws a slight wrench in the schedule.
 Usually, The Bachelor lead eliminates one or more women at the rose ceremony each week, and the season is planned accordingly.
-But since Bevrrly left, it could mean there is a week where Grant doesn't send anyone home.
+But since Beverly left, it could mean there is a week where Grant doesn't send anyone home.
 Or, at the very least, one less woman.

 Beverly might have only been on the Bachelor for two episodes, but if her exit throws things off a bit, her time on the show won't have been for nothing.
 If there's one thing that viewers love more than anything (except for seeing true love blossom, of course), it's unexpected drama amid eliminations.